claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

   - Mobile: Create a new folder, then long-press and "move folder to"
 - Rename a file or folder:
   - Mobile: Long press on the folder name for at least a second, wait for menu to appear - select rename
-- Command palette:
-  - Mobile: In main window, pull down from top of screen as though refreshing
-  - Desktop: Cmd + P / Ctrl + P

 ## File syncing